huntdatacenter/about/pages/index.md

         Activate your data
       </div>
       <div class="hc-container-subtitle">
         We collaborate with data controllers to activate data under their control.
-Our aim is to enable impact discoveries on your the data from the broadest set of scientists.
+Our aim is to enable impact discoveries on your data from the broadest set of scientists.
       </div>
       <div class="hc-section">
         <ContactDialog title="Activate your data" subject="Data activation" size="x-large" elevation="2" />